The following types of groups can purchase group term life insurance on the lives of the group members:

 Automile is an automobile parts supplier company.
 The company has registered offices in Delhi, Pune, and Jaipur.
 It also delivers parts to motorbike dealers, car dealers, and commercial vehicle dealers in neighboring cities.

 Automile also supports an NGO, Naee Kiran under its CSR responsibility.
 The NGO supports underprivileged children through education and skill development.
-Naee Kiran currently employs more than 50 volunteer workers throughout the year, and about 150 volunteers may join once or twice a year depending on the availability.
+Naee Kiran currently employs more than 50 volunteer workers throughout the year, and about 150 volunteers may join once or twice a year depending on availability.

 The insurer explains that the volunteers are part-time workers and cannot be covered under a group policy.
-Also, because the NGO has no control or knowledge about the life risks faced by the volunteers outside.
+Also, the NGO has no control or knowledge about the life risks faced by the volunteers outside.
 The administrative cost of including such workers will be quite high and will increase the premium for all the workers if included in the same policy.